kaplan2539/kaplan2539.github.io/en_US/blog/20180115-run-docker-container-with-current-uid.md

 ```
 sudo: unknown uid 1000: who are you?
 ```
 Let's fix that!
-We need top pass in your workstations `/etc/password` and `/etc/group` into our container environment:
+We need to pass in your workstation's `/etc/password` and `/etc/group` into our container environment:
 ```
 docker run --rm -it -v $HOME/Pictures:/Pictures \
   -v /etc/passwd:/etc/passwd:ro -v /etc/group:/etc/groupd:ro \